laurent22/joplin/readme/gsod2020/index.md

 Joplin has a young but well proven history.
 It all started by single idea but is rising more and more commitment as well as demands.

 Joplin is about to make another big step to answers these demands by being an organization at Google Summer of Code 2020.
-During the young history of the GSoC campainge it was noticed that it would be a greate help if documenation is centralized and making it a continuous read.
+During the young history of the GSoC campaign it was noticed that it would be a greate help if documenation is centralized and making it a continuous read.
 The current documentation tells when to do what and how clearly.
 In addition, the source code of Joplin is clean and well strucutred, so it is easy to understand.
 Nevertheless, there are additional and essential information scattered around on the Forum and GitHub which rely on an active community, so that are being shared with them who need them.
 It can be said that this happens very well but it is aggreed that this situation has to be improved to free resources for working on the source coden and lower entry barriers for new contributors.

 For these reasons, all students and Joplin users and developers are welcome to participate in the hopefully first year Summer of Docs program with Joplin.
 Here's how.